HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 > An error is thrown indicating the HSM has not been properly configured to have the `xPriv` on this specific key.
 >
 > **Possibility 3: The key is not a BIP32 xPriv**
-> An error is thrown indicating that the key exists on the HSM but it's invalid for this use.
+> An error is thrown indicating that the key exists on the HSM, but it's invalid for this use.

 The key being available, the next call requests the wallet's `xPub`.
 The parsing of `xPub` information received from the HSM can be based on the desktop hardware wallet [`handlePublicKeyData` function](https://github.com/HathorNetwork/hathor-wallet/blob/ef57015015375a477cffd72baf62f4e14baf541a/src/screens/StartHardwareWallet.js#L106-L138).